Do ear problems cause dizziness?

 If benign paroxysmal positional vertigo is bothering you, The physicians at Colorado ENT and Allergy can perform a series of movements called the Canalith Repositioning Procedure or Epley Maneuver.
-This will help get those crystals back the proper place.
+This will help get those crystals back in the proper place.

 The symptoms of Meniere’s disease can begin at any age, but it is most common after the age of 40.
 This usually involves severe vertigo accompanied by tinnitus or a sense of fullness in your ear.
 This is caused by a buildup of fluid in your ear.
-You may also experience hearing loss with Meniere’s disease.
-Unlike the fluid that builds up in the middle ear, this fluid cannot is not easy to be drained.
+You may also experience a hearing loss with Meniere’s disease.
+Unlike the fluid that builds up in the middle ear, this fluid is not easy to be drained.
 This causes inflammation to the nerve connecting the inner ear to the brain.
 The difference between this and an inner ear infection is that Meniere’s disease keeps reoccurring.

 When to See The ENT For Dizziness And Vertigo